gavinpiva/CompareATrend/README.md

 This Jupyter Notebook contains all of the information and code for assembling each of the files that are created in NFL Season Data Collection

 # new_models.py
-This script uses logistic regression to analyze the dataset and determine the top quarterbacks by win percentage.
+This script uses logistic and linear regression to analyze the dataset and determine the top quarterbacks by win percentage.
 It creates two graphs:

 A horizontal bar graph of the top 15 quarterbacks by win percentage A pie chart of the top 15 quarterbacks by win percentage, categorized by win percentage